FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

 ]
 where $ω_N = e^(j thin (2 π) / N)$ is the Nth-root of unity.

-We can defined the DFT matrix  of size $N$ as :
+We can define the DFT matrix of size $N$ as:
 $
       F_(N)[k,n] & = e^(-j thin 2 π (k thin n) / N) , quad k,n = 0, 1, ..., N-1 thin \
   /*              & = mat(